bednayb/zerda-exam-html-css/README.md

 ### Explain the difference between `display: block` and `display: inline` in CSS!
 What is `display: inline-block`?
 #### Your answer: [2p]
+display block  : just this element can be in the line

+display inline block :  makes the element create inline-boxes

 ### What is the difference between a `<section>` and an `<article>` element?
 Name one good example of using an `<article>`.
 #### Your answer: [2p]

+section: a self-contained composition in a document

+arcticle : An article is an independent, stand-alone piece of discrete content.
+Like a blogpost, or a news item.